Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ### Known Issues Over Time

 All reported bugs, issues, and fixes can be viewed from [operator-framework/operator-sdk/issues repository](https://github.com/operator-framework/operator-sdk/issues).
 Security vulnerabilities are usually assigned a CVE number to them.
-All security issues can be tracked [here](https://github.com/operator-framework/operator-sdk/issues?q=CVE+in%3Atitle)
+All security issues can be tracked [here](https://github.com/operator-framework/operator-sdk/issues?q=CVE+in%3Atitle).
+A ```security relevant``` tag should be added to security related issues to ease querying, currently this label is absent.

 Examples of some known security issues include:
 - **upgrade mongo-go-driver for CVE-2021-20329 [#6450](https://github.com/operator-framework/operator-sdk/issues/6450)** This is a case where the operator-sdk was using a version of mongo-go-driver in which a vulnerability was found